HanThamarat/react-system-management-templete/README.md

 npx prisma migrate dev --name <migrate name>
 ```

-endpoint of all services in project
+Endpoint of all services in project
 ```
 fontend -> 127.0.0.1:5173
 backend -> 127.0.0.1:3000